wildfly-extras/wildfly-graphql-feature-pack/README.md

 Later we will look at what the above command means, other ways to install the server and how to tweak what is installed.

+**For development purposes, one way to obtain a WildFly distribution with a snapshot of this feature pack installed is to simply build the contents of this repository.
+After building (mvn clean install), it will appear under build/target/wildfly-$VERSION.
+The Galleon definition of what will be included can be found in build/pom.xml.**

 -------------

 ## Quickstarts